This is the multi-page printable view of this section. Click here to print.

 Permission

-• Emergency: If checked, the permission is granted simultaneously with the approval request, and a related email is sent to the approver.
+• Emergency: If checked, permission is granted immediately upon the approval request, and a related email is sent to the approver.

-• Permission Level: Select one of USER, ADMIN, or DBA.
+• Permission Level: Choose one of USER, ADMIN, DBA.

 • Comment: Add a comment for approval.

 To obtain resource access permissions, an approval process is required.
-To proceed with the approval process, go through the “Create Approval” popup and send it to Knox Approval, which will proceed through Knox Approval.
+To proceed with the approval process, go through the “Create Approval” popup, which is sent to Knox for approval and processed through Knox.

-1. Title: Automatically entered by the system and cannot be modified.
+1. Title: Automatically entered by the system and cannot be edited.

-2. Approver: Add approvers and consensus according to the guide.
+2. Approver: Add the approver and the consenter according to the guide.

-3. Content: Project and permission information are automatically entered by the system and cannot be modified.
+3. Content: Project and permission information is automatically entered by the system and cannot be modified.

 Withdrawal

-To remove permissions that are no longer needed, select the corresponding permission from the permission request list and click the Withdraw button.
+To remove permissions that are no longer needed, select the permission in the request list and click the Withdraw button.

 To access cloud resources, you must install the client agent and register the IP address of the access environment.